dknight212/dknight212.github.io/_posts/2021-02-13-using-obsidian.md

 Remember though, it's easy to change to another way of working.
 If you wanted to use tags to denote the subject matter then that's up to you.
 The Zettelkasten method might lead you to a much flatter folder structure.

 ## Plugins
 As I mentioned earlier, the plugin eco-system is rapidly developing.
-It's easy to browse and install these from within Obsidian and you can go to Github to see more information about each one, including tracking bugs and development.
+It's easy to browse and install these from within Obsidian and you can go to GitHub to see more information about each one, including tracking bugs and development.

 A few of my favourites:

-- **Obsidian Git** - provides a nice easy way of pushing and pulling changes to Github without using the command line or Github desktop
+- **Obsidian Git** - provides a nice easy way of pushing and pulling changes to GitHub without using the command line or GitHub desktop
 - **Advanced Tables** - Markdown tables can be a little tricky but this makes editing them very easy
 - **Periodic Notes/Calendar** - these two provide improved functionality for daily, weekly or monthly journalling
 - **Sliding Panes ** - a bit Marmite this one, sometimes I like it, sometimes I feel it doesn't work as I expect, but when it does work it makes the interface a bit swish